Selesfia/Final/README.md

 Grayscale conversion: We will utilize the cvtColor function to convert the image to grayscale.
 This simplifies subsequent processing steps and reduces computational complexity.
 Gaussian blur: We will apply the GaussianBlur function to the grayscale image to reduce noise and smooth out irregularities.
 This step helps in improving the accuracy of subsequent operations.
 Edge detection: We will use the Canny function to perform edge detection on the blurred image.
 This algorithm identifies regions of significant intensity changes, which often correspond to edges in the image.
-Output visualization: We will display the original image and the detected edges using the imshow function.
+Output visualization: We will display the original, gray, blurred and the detected edges using the imshow function.
 The processed image or specific image features can also be saved to a file for further analysis or presentation.

 # Results